hx-natthawat/AIML-101/ml/computer-visions/001/README.md

 ## Description

-This document provides an example of creating an Image Classification model using Neural Networks with the scikit-learn library.
-It demonstrates how to implement a neural network for computer vision tasks using Python's popular machine learning library.
+These notebooks provide examples of creating Image Classification models using Neural Networks with different libraries.
+They demonstrate how to implement neural networks for computer vision tasks using Python's popular machine learning libraries.

 ## Requirements